Admissions

 • MOSAIC, our admissions event dedicated to families of color, LGBTQ+ families, and adoptive families to meet current Burke's families who identify with similar backgrounds.

-• Upper School Shadow Days take place in early January.
-Applicants to Upper School (grades 5-8) are invited to spend a school day on campus.
+• Lower and Upper School Shadow Days take place in early January.
+Applicants to Grades 3rd - 7th are invited to spend a school day on campus.

 • Do you accept transfer students?